tmhsplb/opiddailydoc/docs/Infrastructure.md

     opiddaily.apphb.com/elmah.axd

 to see that this error has been caught by ELMAH.
+On the localhost use

+    localhost/opiddaily/elmah.axd

+to see the list of ELMAH errors.

 Installation of the Elmah.Mvc package adds the necessary DLL's and makes the necessary changes to Web.config to configure ELMAH for use.
 By default
 ELMAH will write to a database table called ELMAH_Error.
 The DDL Script definition of this table is found in a